-This course focuses on work: the work of the poet, and the work of the poem.
-The work of the poet is to envision, write, and revise using all the poetic tools necessary.
+This course focuses on the work of the poet and the work of the poem.
+The poet's task is to observe, envision, write, and revise using appropriate poetic tools.
 What are they?
 Why choose one over the other?
 What are contemporary poets using today?
 The work of the poem is to become more than the sum of its parts, not merely well-chosen words, but art.
-Great expectations all the way around, but we'll get to work writing, reading, and discussing poetry, poetic device, your work and discoveries.
+We will review Best American Poetry 2015 (including the cultural appropriation controversy found in that issue) for inspiration and critique.
+We will also visit the San Jose Museum of Art and write poems in response to exhibits on display.
+Let's get to work writing, reading, and discussing poetry, poetic device, your work, and our discoveries.
+Regular journal keeping and workshop sessions are part of the experience.